Gemmata obscuriglobus

-Structure and Morphology
+Structure and morphology

 Cell shape and appendages

-G. obscuriglobus is a large, roughly spherical bacterium with a cell diameter of 1–2μm.
+Gemmata obscuriglobus is a large, roughly spherical bacterium with a cell diameter of 1–2μm.
 It is motile and possesses multiple flagella per cell.

 Internal cell composition

 Dense, compact DNA and a deeply invaginated membrane are characteristics of the species.

 Membrane structure

 Electron micrograph (top) and whole-cell three-dimensional reconstruction (bottom) of Gemmata obscuriglobus.
 This reconstruction suggests continuous, non-enclosed membranes.
 The outer membrane is shown in green, the inner membrane in cyan, the DNA in yellow, a poly-phosphate granule in blue, and membrane cavitation in pink.
 Scale bar = 500nm.

 Electron micrograph (top) and three-dimensional reconstruction of the nuclear body (bottom) of Gemmata obscuriglobus.
 This reconstruction suggests a closed membrane around the nuclear body.
 The top panel labels the nuclear body (NB), nuclear DNA (N), and riboplasm (R).
 The nuclear body appears surrounded by a membrane that is a single layer in some places (arrowheads) and a double membrane in others (arrows).
 Top panel scale bar = 1µm, bottom panel scale bar = 500nm.

 Among the most notable features of G. obscuriglobus is its highly complex and morphologically distinctive cell membrane system, including deep invaginations of its membrane that historically have been described as closed internal membranes that may surround the bacterium's DNA by analogy to a eukaryotic cell nucleus.
 The concept of membrane-bound genetic material has been described as a "cell plan" unique to a proposed PVC superphylum composed of the Planctomycetota, Verrucomicrobiota, and Chlamydiota and distinct from the rest of the Gram-negative bacteria.
 The question of whether G. obscuriglobus and other members of the PVC group possess closed internal membranes and therefore have a unique "cell plan" is considered important in understanding the evolution of membrane-bound compartments, which are often considered a distinguishing feature between eukaryotes and prokaryotes; the lineage that gave rise to the PVC superphylum is speculated to be related to an "intermediate" state between prokaryotes and eukaryotes.
 The question of how the PVC superfamily membranes are organized and how they relate to eukaryotes is an active and controversial area of research.

 Three-dimensional tomogram reconstructions of whole cells reported in 2013 suggest that contrary to historical belief, G. obscuriglobus membranes are continuous and do not enclose distinct cellular compartments.
 However, this study has been criticized for not detecting or modeling some commonly reported structural features, and a 2014 study using similar methodology was interpreted as supporting the earlier hypothesis of closed internal compartments.